briandenicola/xlr8-e2eaisolutions/docs/01-aiready/ifs-alz-step4-present.md

 # Step 4: Present & Justify

 This section is part of the **IFS AI Ready Challenge**.
-Here, you’ll present your Azure Landing Zone design and justify your decisions to the group.
+Here, you’ll present and validate your AI solution design, demonstrating alignment to CAF Govern & Manage phases and Azure WAF pillars.

 ---